schneems/schneems/_posts/2018-04-30-how-to-implement-a-ruby-hash-like-grammar-in-parslet.md

     - string: "world"
 ```

 You'll notice that the `key` and `val` results are not at the same level.
-Wouldn't it be great if there was a way for us to tranform `{:string=>"world"@9}` into something more useable?
+Wouldn't it be great if there was a way for us to tranform `{:string=>"world"}` into something more useable?
 With a transformer we can.
 We will convert that leaf hash into a simple string.
 Here's our test.

 ```ruby
 def test_parses_a_key_value_pair